 There are many more precise options for names (such as the pilifera that his French contemporary favored highlighting mammals’ hairiness) or more poetic terms.

 Linnaeus coined “homo sapiens,” meaning “man of wisdom,” in the same work as he coined “mammal,” One theory to explain this choice of name is that Linnaeus had other motives, particularly social ones.

 In his day, most women of the upper classes did not nurse their children but sent their newborns to a “wet nurse” for suckling (another mother who was lactating and had milk to spare), as breastfeeding was unfashionable.

 If you were stuck at home breastfeeding an infant, you couldn’t be out in society or wear the most fashionable clothing of the day.

-Wives of professional men such as lawyers sometimes helped run their business, and for them, it could be cheaper and easier to hire a wet nurse than to hire someone to help run the business while they themselves were nursing.
+Wives of professional men such as lawyers sometimes helped run their business, and for them, it could be cheaper and easier to hire a wet nurse than to hire someone to help run the business while they were nursing.

 Some physicians and scientists disagreed with this practice, including Linnaeus.
-In 1752, he wrote a treatise on the problems of wet-nursing.
+In 1752, he wrote a treatise on the problems of wet nursing.
 In addition to being a practicing physician, he and his wife had seven children, so he had personal experience of children being nursed.

-In his 1752 treatise, he made many comparisons between nursing human mothers and nursing mothers of other species, perhaps foreshadowing his thoughts about this comparison when naming them “mammals” six years later.
+In his 1752 treatise, he made many comparisons between human nursing mothers and nursing mothers of other species, perhaps foreshadowing his thoughts about this comparison when naming them “mammals” six years later.

-Linnaeus’ efforts to champion mothers nursing their own children were not in vain; by the end of the 18th century and through the 19th, breastfeeding became much more common among upper-class women due to changing attitudes about the health and welfare of babies and their mothers.
+Linnaeus’ efforts to champion mothers nursing their children were not in vain; by the end of the 18th century and through the 19th, breastfeeding became much more common among upper-class women due to changing attitudes about the health and welfare of babies and their mothers.

 Does the Term Mammal Hold Up to Modern Classification?